ewjay/fapiwiki/FAPI_Meeting_Notes_2017-06-27.rst

 * #101 -- JWS signature algorithms for RW
   Reasonable to add RS256 back for the case where HSM does not support PS256.
-  Nat need to check with the OIDF secretary if it is ok to add it now or wait untill after the vote.
+  Nat need to check with the OIDF secretary if it is ok to add it now or wait until after the vote.

 * #100 -- Signing API response payloads
   See the ticket.